blockchyp/developer-docs/docs/sdk-guide/index.rst

 **Capture Request**::

   {
-    // primary currency for the transaction
+    // Primary currency for the transaction
     "currencyCode": "USD",

-    // transaction id
+    // Transaction ID
     "transactionId": "....",

-    // string encoded amount in the primary currency "amount": "20.55",
+    // String encoded amount in the primary currency "amount": "20.55",

-    // passthrough transaction identifier defined by the application.
+    // Passthrough transaction identifier defined by the application.
     "transactionRef": "0000000012",

-    // optional tax amount
+    // Optional tax amount
     "taxAmount": "0.00",

-    // tip amount, if known at authorization time "tipAmount": "0.00",
+    // Tip amount, if known at authorization time "tipAmount": "0.00",

-    // flags the transaction as a test transaction
+    // Flags the transaction as a test transaction
-    // only valid with test api credentials
+    // Only valid with test api credentials
     "test": false,
   }